 - If you are hearing impaired and another person is helping you: call the Telephone Claims Center at (888) 783-1370.
 If you use Telephone Device for the Deaf (TTY/TDD) equipment, first call the relay operator at (800) 662-1220 and ask the operator to call the Telephone Claims Center at (888) 783-1370.

 Q: What information do I need to file my claim?

 See How to File a Claim for instructions.

 The representative will also ask your employer for information before we make a decision.

 When we get your claim for Unemployment Insurance and see that you lost or left your job because of domestic violence, we may need more information to make a decision.
 A representative will contact you to interview you about your last job and your separation from work.
 This may be by phone or by secure messaging.
 When you use our NY.gov online services to file your claim, we may contact you through the NY.gov secure message system.
 Make sure you check and respond to any messages or questionnaires we may send.

 Q: What will the interviewer ask?

-A: The claims examiner will ask you questions about your claim and the domestic violence.
-If you lost your job, the examiner will try to find out why you think your employer fired you because of the domestic violence.
-If you quit your job because the domestic violence made you afraid for your safety or the safety of a family member (like a parent, spouse or domestic partner, child, grandparent, brother or sister), the examiner will ask you questions about that.
-They will ask why you were afraid and why you felt you had to quit your job to stay safe.
+The claims representative will ask you questions about your claim and the domestic violence.
+If you lost your job, we will ask you why you think your employer fired you because of the domestic violence.
+If you quit your job because the domestic violence made you afraid for your safety or the safety of a family member (parent, spouse or domestic partner, child, grandparent, brother or sister), we will ask you questions about that.
+We will ask why you were afraid and why you felt you had to quit your job to stay safe.

 - If you have family in the area